ghua/TranslationBundle/README.md

 }
 ```

-YAML or XML mappings for both entities should contain these:
+If you are using Doctrine, YAML or XML mappings for both entities should contain these:

 1) PK fields called "id".